Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

 \subsection{Properties of the basic patterns}

-This subsection is dedicated to the presentation of some technical materials about the basic patterns described in Section~\ref{sec:bas}, which will be used in the proof of correctness of Algorithm~\ref{AsynchronousUnknownDistance} solving rendezvous in a basic grid.
+This subsection is dedicated to the presentation of some technical {results} about the basic patterns described in Section~\ref{sec:bas}.
+They are used in the following subsections to prove the correctness of Algorithm~\ref{AsynchronousUnknownDistance}.